cosmos/governance/submitting.md

 ___

 ### Real example
 This is the governance proposal that [Gavin Birch](https://twitter.com/Ether_Gavin) ([Figment Networks](https://figment.network/)) used to create [Prop23, the first successful Cosmos Hub community-spend proposal](https://hubble.figment.network/cosmos/chains/cosmoshub-3/governance/proposals/23).
+You can query the proposal with the gaiacli command-line interface using this command: `q gov proposal 23 --chain-id cosmoshub-3 --node cosmos-node-1.figment.network:26657`

 **Note**: "\n" is used to create a new line.
 ___